 My Learning Analytics Research & Data

 The My Learning Analytics (MyLA) project supports research into student use of learning analytics.
 This means that researchers will access several types of data in doing this analysis.
-Instructors can receive an aggregate and de-identified report after the term is over on request.

 Data